dinhyen/blog/content/en/post/2011-05-30-costa-rica-day-5-saturday-monteverde.md

 date: "2011-05-30T00:00:00Z"
 tags:
 - cloud forest
-- Costa Rica
-- Hummingbird Gallery
-- hummingbirds
-- Monteverde
-- Morpho's Cafe
-- Ross Ballard
+- costa rica
-- Santa Elena
+- wildlife
 title: Costa Rica Day 5 (Saturday) - Monteverde
 ---
 Monteverde and the adjoining town of Santa Elena are, surprisingly, well-paved.
 This may come as a surprise to those who trudged up the bone-rattling gravel road to get here.
 Despite the lack of easy access, it's quite popular with tourists, 200000 of whom make it here each year according to the guidebook.
 As a consequence, quite a few locals speak excellent English.
 The climate is also very pleasant compared to the lowlands.